 Take some time to think about where you want to be next

 If you’ve been stuck with your career, it might be a sign that it is time to consider changing.
 While it can be scary to make a career change, it can also be incredibly beneficial.
-Switching to a new industry or company can provide you with a fresh perspective, new challenges to overcome, and a better opportunity to advance your career.
+Switching to a new industry or company or even buying a franchise can provide you with a fresh perspective, new challenges to overcome, and a better opportunity to advance your career.
 Changing jobs could be a life-changing decision no matter how late in your life and career.